BryanMantell/DataUploadAutomation/README.md

 ### 3) Recoding Text to Numbers and Reverse Scoring:

-Take the following text strings and turn them into integers using the key below.
+Take the following text strings and turn them into integers using the key below:

 | Text String                | Integer |
 | :------------------------- | :------ |